What to Do When Alzheimer’s Patients Hit?

 Find Out Where Such Behavior Is Coming From

-In order to effectively manage the behavior of Alzheimer’s patients, it is important to find out what triggered such behavior.
+In order to effectively manage the behavior of Alzheimer’s patients, it is important to find out what triggered the behavior.
 Besides that, it is also important to know what hitting means.
 Are they scared, hungry or thirsty?
 Are they reacting to something uncomfortable in the environment?
-When a patient strikes a person, it is often because of their distress even from their remembering their past memories.
+When a patient strikes a person, it is often because of their distress even from remembering their past memories.
 Hitting could be a result of frustration since simple memories are fading away.

 Ignore The Angry Behavior

 It is definitely not easy to get hit and ignore because there will be some pain and hurt.
 But an Alzheimer’s patient will hit you one minute and forget what they did in the next minute.
 So when they hit you, ignore.
 Secondly, make sure they are unlikely to harm themselves.
 Finally, stay clear of them until they calm down.
 Don’t allow the situation to get out of control or even more violent.

 The most important thing is to make sure that the patient calms down and does not continue hitting.
 Music is an effective way of calming them down.
 You can sing their old favorite song to calm them down instantly.
 You don’t have to sing.
 You can choose to play a song from their old collection.

 There are other families and individuals who have Alzheimer’s patients who hit and have had their own share of experiences.
 Talk to them and ask them for help and advice on how to go about such situations.
 When it gets too bad and you cannot continue living with the person because they are a danger to themselves and to others, try finding a good home care agency that can help.